RussellJQA/tau-robotframework/README.md

 * exercise-26 - Reporting and Logging.
 Learn who to view reports and logs.

 Additional, not covered in TAU recordings:
-* exercise-10 - Exerternalizing Variables.
+* exercise-10 - Externalizing Variables.
 Learn how variables can be moved to resource files.
 * exercise-32 - Externalizing Keyworks.
 Learn how to externalize keywords.